gpsyrou/Forward_Backward_Algorithm_Package/README.md

 This R package contains two main algorithms for generic Continuous-time Markov Chain hidden Markov Models and its written in C++

-1) Implementation of ForwardBackward Algorithm on a Symmetric Continuous-time Markov Chain HMM:
+**1) Implementation of ForwardBackward Algorithm on a Symmetric Continuous-time Markov Chain HMM:**

  Function that performs the ForwardBackward algorithm,given likelihood of observed data,timestamp of each observation and a parameter  theta.

-2) Implementation of Viterbi Algorithm on a Symmetric Continuous-time Markov Chain HMM using Rcpp:
+**2) Implementation of Viterbi Algorithm on a Symmetric Continuous-time Markov Chain HMM using Rcpp:**

  Function that implements a Viterbi algorithm, given likelihood of observed data,timestamp of each observation and a parameter theta.